georchestra/georchestra.github.io/project.md

 Initially hosted on a Brittany-hosted software repository, the source code finally moved to [GitHub](https://github.com/georchestra) in 2012.
 This greatly improved code accessibility and obviously made contributions easier.
 The commit rates grew up dramatically.

-## Meetings
+## Yearly meetings

 Every year, users and developers from the community meet in a different place to share experiences, sum up good practices and elaborate the roadmap.

-Previous events took place:
+Previous geOcom events took place:

+ * Perros-Guirec en 2022, at the invitation of [JDEV](https://jdev.fr/)
  * online for the 2021 edition
  * at the city and [communauté d’agglomération](https://opendata.agglo-lepuyenvelay.fr/) du Puy-en-Velay, Auvergne, France, en 2019,
  * at the "Hotel de Région" (location of the [Géopicardie](https://www.geopicardie.fr/portail/) partnership), Amiens, France, in 2018,